Norfolk County, Ontario: Delhi Tobacco Museum and Heritage Centre

 The Delhi Tobacco Museum and Heritage Centre displays the agricultural and cultural history of the former township.
 Despite a province-wide smoking ban, the museum still guarantees its patrons the benefits of viewing the artistry and science of tobacco farming during the Golden Years of growing tobacco.
 It is located near Quances Dam.
 There is also a park nearby that is enjoyed by the local residents for picnics, barbecues, and for walking around with.
 It is closed on Sundays and major holidays.

 Backus Mill Heritage and Conservation Centre

-The Backus Mill Heritage and Conservation Centre, an open-air museum featuring a historic grist mill and a nature center, is a National Historic Site.
+The Backus Mill Heritage and Conservation Centre, an open-air museum featuring a historic grist mill and a nature centre, is a National Historic Site.

 Norfolk Arts Centre at Lynnwood National Historic Site

 Housed in the Lynnwood National Historic Site, the Norfolk Arts Centre is Norfolk County’s public art gallery.
 The Norfolk Arts Centre has regularly changing exhibits featuring local and regional artists, diverse arts programs and special events.